barkinsarikartal/Arduino_RFID_Door/README.md

-This report explains the door lock system with RFID developed for Çankaya University Technology Transfer Office Incubation Center’s door in details.
-This system allows people who has valid cards to enter the area in question.
+This door lock system with RFID was developed for the Çankaya University Technology Transfer Office Incubation Center's door.
+The system allows only individuals with valid cards to enter the area in question.

 Developers:
   Arda YILDIZ - ardayildiz029@gmail.com